Doreen Kimura

-Doreen Kimura FRSC (February 15, 1933 – February 27, 2013) was a Canadian psychologist who was professor at the University of Western Ontario and professor emeritus at Simon Fraser University.
+Doreen Kimura FRSC (February 15, 1933 – February 27, 2013) was a Canadian psychologist who was professor at the University of Western Ontario.
 Kimura was recognized for her contributions to the field of neuropsychology and later, her advocacy for academic freedom.
 She was the founding president of the Society for Academic Freedom and Scholarship.

 Biography

 Kimura was born in Winnipeg, Manitoba, and grew up in the village of Neudorf, Saskatchewan.
 Kimura was finishing her final year of high school via correspondence while teaching in a one-room schoolhouse in Northern Manitoba when she applied to and won an entrance scholarship to McGill University in Montreal.

 Kimura went on to earn bachelor's, master's, and doctoral (in 1961) degrees from McGill.
 Woodburn Heron supervised her master's thesis.
 She conducted her doctoral research at the Montreal Neurological Institute under the supervision of neuroscientist Brenda Milner (co-supervised by Donald O. Hebb).

 Kimura joined the faculty at the University of Western Ontario in London, Ontario, in 1967, and remained there for the rest of her career.
 In 1974, she established the Neuropsychology Unit at London’s University Hospital (now London Health Sciences Centre).

 She had one daughter, named Charlotte Thistle Archer.
 Kimura died on February 27, 2013, at age 80, in Vancouver.